sinclairnick/brail/packages/docs/docs/01-Introduction/01-intro.md

 > 🔑 Familiar templating in JSX or TSX

 > 📬 Agnostic to email delivery provider

-> Fundamentally, Brail is a react-based email template server

 Compared to traditional approaches, the following become trivial: